Somewhere on a sphere - math puzzle

 The strange thing of this problem is that it easier to solve in three dimensions than in two!
 More dimensions almost always implies more problems.
 Just try to compute the mean distance between two randomly choosen points within a circle.

-The probability that a randomly choosen point lies in the area of the sphere with sizes is given by
+The probability that a randomly choosen point lies in the area of the sphere with sizes

-The distance between two randomly choosen points and within the sphere is
+The distance between two randomly choosen points

 Using spherical coordinates and symmetry, the last formula can be simplified to